Disclosure: This post may contain affiliate links. I earn a small commission of product sales to keep this website going.

 The northern section starts at Mattole Beach and is 24.6 miles on mostly level terrain, following the beach and meadows.
 It goes through the King Range National Conservation Area and ends at Black Sands Beach, Shelter Cove.
-It’s very sandy and makes hiking a little more difficult.
+This whole section is very sandy and makes hiking a little more difficult.

 The southern section starts at Hidden Valley (near Shelter Cove).
 You can exit at either 9 miles at Needle Rock, or you can continue another 8 miles to Wheeler Camp and go back to Needle Rock.
 You can also continue 12 miles past Wheeler Camp to Usal Beach and shuttle back for a total of 29 miles.
 This section through the Sinkyone Wilderness is more strenuous with steeper terrain, going atop bluffs and through old-growth forests.

-You’ll need to leave cars at both ends of the trail if you don’t take the shuttle service.
-If you can afford the ~$100/person for a shuttle, I’d recommend it since it makes things that much more convenient – less driving for you.
+If you can afford the ~$85/person for a commercial shuttle, I’d recommend it since it makes things that much more convenient – less driving for you.

-It takes about two hours to get from Black Sands Beach, Shelter Cove, to the Mattole Beach trailhead (start).
-North to south is the preferred direction, so that’s how the shuttle services are arranged.
-Your vehicle will be waiting for you at the south end of the trail on your last day.
+It takes about two hours to drive from Black Sands Beach, Shelter Cove, to the Mattole Beach trailhead (start).

-The road is narrow and winding and it makes some people nauseous – our driver, Sherri, always carries ginger gum in the van for those people.
+The road is narrow and winding and it makes some people nauseous – the drivers usually carry ginger gum in the van for those people.

-Thanks to David for notifying me that Sherri’s service is no longer available.
-I have not used the two services listed below.
+Thanks to David for notifying me that Sherri’s Lost Coast shuttle service is no longer available.
+I’ve since used Lost Coast Adventure Tours and they’re great!